trim21/contextlib2/docs/index.rst

 There are no operating system or distribution specific versions of this module - it is a pure Python module that should work on all platforms.

-Supported Python versions are 2.7 and 3.2+.
+Supported Python versions are currently 2.7 and 3.2+.

 .. _Python Package Index: http://pypi.python.org
 .. _pip: http://www.pip-installer.org